 M.Ph., health economics, University of Oslo, 2008; Ph.D., economics, University of Maryland, 1990; M.A., economics, University of Maryland, 1978; B.A., economics and international relations, Goucher College, 1976; Certificat d’études politiques, Institut d’études politiques-Paris, 1975

-I am an experienced copy editor specializing in academic writing within the social sciences, particularly economics and health economics.
+I am an experienced editor specializing in academic writing within the social sciences, particularly economics and health economics.
 In my first life, as a professor of economics at Mount Holyoke College and the U.S. Naval Academy, I guided students through the research process.
-Now, as a research fellow at the Institute for Health Management and Health Economics at the University of Oslo, I have an excellent record of polishing articles written by nonnative English speakers so that they meet the publication standards of major journals.
+Now, I work as a senior researcher at the Norwegian Institute of Public Health, and have an excellent record of polishing articles, written by nonnative English-speaking colleagues and their graduate students, to meet the publication standards of major academic journals.

 Address: 5058 Wilder Drive, Apt.
 A, Soquel, CA 95073